-A greyhound’s bite force is around 220 PSI which is almost twice as powerful as a human bite
+A greyhound’s bite force is around 220 PSI which is almost twice as powerful as a human bite.

 The bite force of a dog is measured in something called PSI (Pounds per Square Inch).
-Many factors affect this, including the shape of the dog’s jaw, their size, strength, and even mood at the time of the bite.
+Many factors affect this, including the shape of the dog’s jaw, size, strength, and even mood at the time of the bite.

 Things That Might Cause Your Greyhound To Be Aggressive

 Fear is by far the biggest trigger of aggression in greyhounds.
-When they’re put into fight or flight mode, their instinctive reaction can be to fight.
+When put into fight or flight mode, their instinctive reaction can be to fight.
 This is a survival technique and not something that the dog can control.

 Why would a Greyhound be aggressive?

-Making sure your greyhound has enough food, water, and attention will ensure they don’t become irritable.
+Ensuring your greyhound has enough food, water, and attention will ensure they don’t become irritable.

-You’ll need to ensure you purchase from a responsible breeder, so you understand your dog’s heritage.
+You’ll need to ensure you purchase from a responsible breeder so you understand your dog’s heritage.
 The good news is that hereditary traits aren’t irreversible.